This entry is part 10 of 23 in the series Baja Bound

 By Simon J. Lau

-For dinner, I hit up this fish taco restaurant by the beach.
-Surprisingly, it’s the best fish taco place I’ve had in Baja so far!
-I also got greedy and ordered a shrimp quesadilla.
-It was too much, so I shared my meal with Trixie.
+I ended up at a small fish taco restaurant across the street from the beach, and it turned out to be the best I’ve had in Baja so far.
+I got greedy and added a shrimp quesadilla to the order, but it was more than I could finish, so I shared the extra with Trixie.

-Before heading off to bed, I offered Trixie room inside the Airstream.
-However, I suspect she’s a stray dog turned camp dog.
-She’s still more comfortable sleeping outside, so that’s where she stayed last night.
+Before heading to bed, I offered Trixie a spot inside the Airstream.
+I get the sense she’s a stray turned camp dog, more comfortable under the stars than indoors.
+In the end, she curled up outside for the night instead.

 Finally, my route from Loreto to Bahía Concepción (107 km or 66 miles).